Program at a Glance

 Electives

-Electives allow students to specialize in areas aligned with their academic goals, professional interests and thesis research.
-Offerings may vary by year depending on program planning and faculty availability.
+Electives allow students to develop expertise in areas aligned with their academic goals, professional interests and thesis research.
+These may include areas such second language acquisition, language assessment, curriculum development and evaluation, material development, English for Specific Purposes, academic English, and supervision.

 Thesis Pathway

 Students complete an independent thesis supported by Thesis Seminar and Thesis Writing.
-These components guide students through the main stages of the research process, including topic development, research questions formulation, proposal and ethics preparation, data collection and analysis, thesis writing, revision and oral defense.
+These components guide students through the main stages of the research process, including topic development, research question formulation, proposal preparation, ethics approval, data collection and analysis, thesis writing, revision and oral defense.

 The thesis pathway is designed to help students move from initial research interests to a coherent, ethically grounded, and methodologically sound study that contributes to English language education.